wbtoh75/PMLProject/PML_Project.md

 pTrain<-pTrain[,-c(1:7)]
 ```

-#Partitioning the Data
+#Partitioning the Data for Cross Validation
-As there is no validation data set, we will partition the Training Data Set into training and validation (60/40).
+As there is no validation data set, we will partition the Training Data Set into training and validation (70/30).

 ```r
 library(caret)